 E-commerce as a sales channel

-The common rules of distance selling apply to e-commerce.
-The main ones are the Finnish Consumer Protection Act and the Finnish Decree of the Ministry of Justice on withdrawal forms and instructions.
-Regarding payment in e-commerce, take also into account the EU directive on payment services (PSD2).
+The rules of distance selling apply to e-commerce.
+The most important of them are the Consumer Protection Act and the Decree of the Ministry of Justice on withdrawal forms and instructions.

 Distance selling must also take account of the Finnish Government Decree on the notification of prices for consumables in marketing.
 Other laws to consider are the Finnish Act on Electronic Communications Services, the laws on the provision of services and guardianship services, as well as the EU General Data Protection Regulation (GDPR).